Rajeshyd0308/Leetcode-Solutions/README.md

 MountainArray.get(k) returns the element of the array at index k (0-indexed).
 MountainArray.length() returns the length of the array.
 Submissions making more than 100 calls to MountainArray.get will be judged Wrong Answer.

+# N Queens
+The n-queens puzzle is the problem of placing n queens on an n x n chessboard such that no two queens attack each other.
+Given an integer n, return the number of distinct solutions to the n-queens puzzle.